Skip Navigation

 At Muir Oral, Facial, & Dental Implant Surgery, we make implant-based tooth restoration possible for as many patients as possible through advancements in the dental field, such as bone grafting techniques and mini dental implants.
 These implants function the same way as traditional implants and are a great option for patients who cannot undergo invasive surgery or who lack jaw bone density.

-Dr. Nestor Karas works with you to develop a custom treatment plan for a beautiful, long-term solution.
+Dr. Nestor Karas and Dr. Brad Williams work with you to develop a custom treatment plan for a beautiful, long-term solution.
 If you are missing teeth and wish to have a complete, healthy smile you can wear with pride, contact Muir Oral, Facial, & Dental Implant Surgery in Walnut Creek, CA, today for a consultation.

 What Are Mini Dental Implants?